bach-sh/bach/lib/bach/README.md

 ## Bach

-Bach is a unit testing frramework used for testing Bash scripts.
+Bach is a unit testing framework used for testing Bash scripts.

 It's part of Shell Common Functions Library